Customizing Over the Air Updates

 Producing a factory-specific SOTA client can be done by:

 1. Creating a Git repository for your custom code.
-Copying the examples/custom-client-cxx directory is a good place to start.
+Cloning the sotactl repository and adding your repository as the remote is a good place to start.

 2. Copying the custom-sota-client recipe from meta-lmp into meta-subscriber-overrides/recipes-sota.